electricimp/PN532/README.md

 Note that even if this is set, power save mode will not be entered after certain commands (such as [pollNearbyTags(*tagType, pollAttempts, pollPeriod, callback*)](#pollnearbytagstagtype-pollattempts-pollperiod-callback)) that require state to be stored on the PN532.
 This is automatically handled by the class and power save mode will be re-entered when a compatible command is run.

-When *shouldEnable* is true, *callback* must exist and take the following parameters:
+The *callback* must take the following parameters:

 - *error*: A string that is null on success.
-- *wasEnabled*: A boolean that will only be true on success.
+- *wasEnabled*: A boolean that matches *shouldEnable*.

-When *shouldEnable* is false, the callback is optional and will be ignored.

 ### Usage